Angelica Albertini

 A postdoc working on gravitational waves.

-My research focuses on gravitational waves (GWs) emitted by black hole binaries.
-Specifically, I specialize in waveform modelling within the effective-one-body (EOB) approach, a powerful semi-analytical framework used to generate reliable GW templates for compact binary coalescences.
-My work aims at extending the validity of this framework into the large-mass-ratio regime.
+My research focuses on gravitational-wave (GW) modeling for black hole binaries.
+I specialize in the effective-one-body (EOB) approach, a powerful framework to develop semi-analytical templates for compact binary coalescences.
+My work aims at extending the validity of EOB waveforms into the large-mass-ratio regime.

 selected publications